liumichael/facecard/deliverables/iteration-03.plan.md

  * When and where?
 In-person or online?
  * What's the **purpose** of each meeting?
  * Other events could be coding sessions, code reviews, quick weekly sync' meeting online, etc.

+We generally have 2 meeting a week held on Discord voice chat.
+One meeting on Friday and one on Saturday.
+The Friday meeting allows us to update other members members of the group about our progress.
+This allows us to determine the current status of the application and help determine our goals for the next week.
+During our Satuday meeting, we discuss our goals for the next week.
+What each member will implement and how they will implement it.
+For this specific deliverable, some extra meetings were made.
+We had started implementing the back-end of our application, and since most of the members lacked previous experience in back-end development, some extra events were needed to ensure everyone was working at the same pace.

+planned events:

+- Saturday November 18: Discord

+We decided that it was time to implement the back-end.
+Since most of the members had no experience with back-end development, we the next week would be spent understanding the basis of NodeJs and Mongoose database

+- Friday November 24: Discord

+We discuss our learnings of back-end development for the week.
+Many of our members still had some confusion with back-end development, so we planned extra time for our meeting on Saturday for members to teach each other how to develop back-end.

+- Saturday November 25: Discord

+on top of our usual planning meeting, we devoted a lot of time in this meeting to teach each other back-end development.
+We also took this time to develop a schema for the database and discuss how each member will use the schema to implement certain features.
+We also planned another meeting on Sunday to ensure everyone was on the same page

+- Sunday November 26: Discord

+We further discussed our progress on the back-end.
+We also needed to redesign our schema since our schema was designed around a relational database, where as Mongoose, the database we were using, was not relational.
+We also discussed our plans for making the demo video, and decided that most of our roles would be the same as before.
+We also set a deadline of Tuesday to have all our demo features done for the video.

+- Wednesday November 29: Discord

+A quick meeting to ensure everything was ready for recording.
+Also ensuring everyone knows their part for the deliverable.

 #### Artifacts